Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

+While deep field instruments are still crucial for detecting afterglows at later times, these wide-field instruments are essential for the detection and localization of near on-axis events at short timescales and a rapid response by these facilities is still strongly encouraged to aid in model constraints and increase the detection likelihood.

 Based on this analysis, we conclude that radio telescopes have the best chance of detecting an afterglow counterpart to a BNS merger during LVK O5.
-It is important to note that all detections in this paper do not take into account constraints regarding visibility, sun positioning, and day/night observing times, all of which will realistically lower the rate of afterglow detection.
+It is important to note that all afterglow detections in this paper do not take into account constraints regarding visibility, Sun positioning, and day/night observing times, all of which will realistically lower the rate of afterglow detection.
+Thus the detected fractions and rates should be treated as upper limits\footnote{Assuming a total $A_V$ extinction value of $\sim$1 mag from dust and gas absorption and assuming a sky observability of 50\% for any given afterglow, for the optical Rubin g-band we would have to scale our current detectable fractions and rates to 19\% of their current value.
+Doing a similar calculation in the IR, for \textit{JWST F356W} we would have to scale our current numbers to 47\% of their current value.
+This calculation for minimum detection fractions would yield a detectable fraction of 0.6\% for Rubin g-band (180s) and 5.5\% for \textit{JWST F356W} in O5, lowered from 3.3\% and 11.6\% respectively.
+We offer this back of the envelope calculation for a reference here, and leave the full treatment to future work.}.
 Given that radio telescopes have a larger range of visibility, and are not as impacted by day/night constraints, this only improves the likelihood of detecting an afterglow in radio as compared to other wavelengths.
 However, it must be noted that \texttt{afterglowpy v0.8.0} does not currently include synchrotron self-absorption which could impact the lower frequency radio data considered here (e.g., SKA at 1.4 GHz).